abhushanaj/react-hooks.abhushan.dev/README.md

 ## Project Structure

-The project is a monorepo setup managed by turborepo and contains two main workspaces:
+The project is a monorepo setup created from the `create-turbo` CLI starter contains two main workspaces:

 1. `www`: the documentation site for the `@abhushanaj/react-hooks`.
 2. `react-hooks`: the actual npm package for `@abhushanaj/react-hooks` which is shipped to npm registry.